First before all sprang Kama [Desire] into being.

 We must begin, though, not with the spirit, but with the body.

 In the Hindu tradition, Kama is not only a god.
 Kama is also one of the four purusharthas, one of the four aims of life.
 Here kama takes on the meaning of pleasure.
 There are many pleasures in life, from food to friendship.
-A good Hindu would not want to slight any of them.
+Many Hindu would not want to slight any of them.
 Still, kama is, above all, sexual pleasure.
-Perhaps you’ve heard of the Kama Sutra?!
+Perhaps you’ve heard of the Kama Sutra?

 I bless the Hindu tradition for this – for embracing sexual pleasure as one of the great aims in life.
 In the West, we have too often seen sexuality as the enemy of spirituality.
 It is not.
-The Hindu tradition is careful to place certain limits around sexuality.
+In Hinduism, as in other traditions, renunciation of sex is appropriate for some spiritual paths.
+And always, the Hindu tradition is careful to place certain limits around sexuality.
 One should stay within one’s means and within ethical boundaries.
 Kama is bounded by artha and dharma.
-Otherwise, though: Enjoy!
-Experiment!
-Explore!
+Otherwise, enjoy, experiment, explore!

 In trying to describe the Hindu understanding of the relationship between sexuality and spirituality, I can do no better than quote Alain Daniélou, a gay Frenchman who converted to Hinduism: